 We LOVE the 4th of July and we also love fizzy experiments!
-This fizzy ice stars experiment is fun for kids of all ages and is great for a hot summer day!
-You’ll love how easy it is to do this activity and your kids will think you are the best for setting this activity up for them!
+This fizzy ice stars experiment is the best activity for kids because it’s fun, exciting, and great for a hot summer day!
+You’ll love how easy it is to do this activity and your kids will think you are awesome for setting this activity up for them!

 Fizzy Ice Stars Materials